 Disclose Your Medical History

-Your doctor needs to know everything about your medical history prior to performing your surgery.
+Your doctor needs to know everything about your medical history before performing your surgery.
 This includes any underlying medical conditions you have, any previous surgeries you’ve undergone, any prior problems with anesthesia you’ve had, and your smoking and alcohol consumption habits.
 These disclosures will help your providers keep you safe during your surgeries and prescribe appropriate medications to assist in your recovery.

-It’s preferable for you to shave the treatment areas a couple of days before your surgery date so that the incision sites are clear and clean.
+You should shave the treatment areas a couple of days before your surgery date so that the incision sites are clear and clean.
 Your surgeon will shave them anyway if your hair is in the way, but doing it yourself helps them out and speeds the process up.
 The top part of your pubic area, near your bikini line, is the most important area to shave if you’re including a tummy tuck in your suite of makeover procedures.